Anastasia-Labs/design-patterns/STAKE-VALIDATOR.md

     txinfo = scriptContextTxInfo context
 ```

-The `Spending Validator` utilizes the lookup function to verify the presence of the `StakingCredential` from the `Staking Validator` in the `txInfoWdrl` field of the transaction, this enforces the computation of the `Staking Validator`.
-In the absence of this presence, the spending of the corresponding UTXO will result in failure.
+The `Spending Validator` utilizes the lookup function to verify the presence of `StakingCredential` of the required `Staking Validator` in `txInfoWdrl` field of `TxInfo`.
+This enforces invocation of the `Staking Validator`.
+If this lookup fails, spending of the corresponding UTXO will result in failure.

-It's important to highlight that this approach is often referred to as the `withdraw zero trick`, but it does not enforce the user to have a specific amount to withdraw, therefore the logic remains independent of the withdrawal amount
+It's important to highlight that this approach is often referred to as the `withdraw zero trick`, but it does not enforce the user to withdraw a specific amount, therefore the logic remains independent of the withdrawal amount

-> Note: Please be aware that this validator serves as a reference only.
+> Note: Please be aware that this validator serves only as a reference.
 There might be instances where your protocol does not necessarily require the staking validator to be present.
 This is particularly applicable in situations where, for example, you aim to facilitate a user's withdrawal of assets from the spending script.
 In such cases, the primary validation is ensuring that the user is appropriately signing the transaction.

 ## Validating the business logic at Staking Validator